Most bone graft procedures come with minimal discomfort, good success, and can be done in our office to minimize costs.

 Over a period of time, the jawbone associated with missing teeth atrophies or is resorbed.
 This

-often leaves a condition in which there is poor quality and quantity of bone suitable for
+often results in a condition in which there is poor quality and quantity of bone suitable for

 placement of dental implants.
-In the past, many patients were not candidates for placement of
+In the past, many patients have not been ideal candidates for placement of

 dental implants.
-There are implants of varying sizes that allow Dr. McCord to adapt implants to
+That said, there are implants of varying sizes that allow Dr. McCord to adapt implants to

 the available bone in most cases.
 Today, we have the ability to grow bone where needed.
 This

-not only gives us the opportunity to place dental implants of proper length and width, it also
+not only gives us the opportunity to place dental implants of proper length and width, but also it

-gives us a chance to restore functionality and esthetic appearance and gives the patients who
+gives us a chance to restore functionality and esthetic appearance.
+It also provides opportunity for patients who

 THE BONE GRAFT PROCEDURE

-Bone grafting can prepare dental implant sites that have inadequate bone structure due to
+Bone grafting can help us prepare dental implant sites that have inadequate bone structure due to

 your own bone taken from the jaw.
 In addition, special membranes may be utilized which